 - 13.2.1 When an observed holiday falls on an employee's regularly scheduled ten (10) hour work day, the employee shall receive nine (9) hours of paid holiday.
 When an observed holiday falls on an employee's regularly scheduled nine (9) hour work day, the employee shall receive nine (9) hours of paid holiday.
-When a holiday falls on an employee's regularly scheduled eight (8) hour work day, the employee shall receive eight (8) hours of paid holiday. - 13.2.2 If a holiday falls on a non-working Friday and the Thursday before is also a holiday, the employee shall receive holiday pay the Wednesday before the holiday in accordance with the employee's regularly scheduled hours for those days.
+When a holiday falls on an employee's regularly scheduled eight (8) hour work day, the employee shall receive eight (8) hours of paid holiday. - 13.2.2 If a holiday falls on a non-working Friday and the Thursday before is also a holiday, the employee's regularly scheduled hours for those days.
 (For example, if a non-working Friday falls on the day after Thanksgiving, employees would maintain their non-working Friday and receive nine (9) hours of holiday pay on Wednesday and Thursday instead of receiving holiday pay on Thursday and Friday). - 13.2.3 Employees on a 4/10 Schedule will need to use either floating holiday, vacation or compensatory time to cover the difference between their regularly scheduled hours and the compensated time received for holidays.
 Employees who take a full day off on a ten (10) hour workday will be charged ten (10) hours of leave.
 Employees who take a full day off on a nine (9) hour workday will be charged nine (9) hours of leave.
 Employees who take a full day off on an eight (8) hour workday will be charged eight (8) hours of leave.